abeylot/geodataserver/docs/configuration.md

     </index>
 *Openstreetmap* nodes with tag *place* having value *country* will be drawn with style which id is *countryName*.
 #### *value* attribute
-the *Openstreetmap* tag value, or * for all values
+the *Openstreetmap* tag value, or "default" for all remaining values
 #### *zIndex* attribute
 a number, the higher, the most on top the item will be drawn.
 #### *textZIndex* attribute